-A total for “Transactions” Section of each Daily Notice within the current billing cycle will appear on the Statement of Account.
+A total for “B3 Transactions” Section of each Daily Notice within the current billing cycle will appear on the Statement of Account.

-B2-1 AR/CR and B2-1 AP/CP; Drawbacks (K32); Ascertained Forfeitures (K9); Notices of Penalty Assessment, Miscellaneous Invoices (K23) and Non-Sufficient Funds Administrative Fees (NSFs)will be listed in the "Other Transactions/Under Review" section of the SOA, along with any documents under review or appeal.
+B2-1 AR/CR and B2-1 AP/CP; Drawbacks (K32); Ascertained Forfeitures (K9); Notices of Penalty Assessment, Miscellaneous Invoices (K23), Non-Sufficient Funds Administrative Fees (NSFs) and Payments (PM) will be listed in the "Other Transactions/Under Review" section of the SOA, along with any documents under review or appeal.

 Interest charges will appear in the “Other transactions” section of the SOA with the related number of the transaction in which the interest is being charged.